 The Bottom Line On Anxiety And Sleep

 While anxiety is common and normal, some people may find that anxiety interferes with their sleep.
-This may be the result of an anxiety disorder such as generalized anxiety disorder, post-traumatic stress disorder, obsessive-compulsive disorder, panic disorder, or social anxiety disorder.
-These five disorders are mental illnesses that may require professional treatment, such as therapy or medication.
+This may be the result of an anxiety disorder (such as generalized anxiety disorder, panic disorder, or social anxiety disorder) or another disorder that’s closely related to anxiety (such as post-traumatic stress disorder or obsessive-compulsive disorder).
+These disorders are mental illnesses that may require professional treatment, such as therapy or medication.

 The exact relationship between sleep and anxiety is complicated, and experts can’t yet pinpoint the overlap between the two.
 What researchers know so far is that sleeping issues can contribute to anxiety, and vice versa.